It is fitting that I located a book on magic in a magical bookshop.

 Cheers Elizabeth Gilbert.

-Subscribe now: Click here to ensure you receive my latest articles on increasing love & creativity, and reducing procrastination & fear of failure.
+Subscribe now: Click here to ensure you receive my latest articles on decreasing fear and procrastination, and increasing courage and creativity.

 What do you think?
 Have you read Big Magic?
 If so – what do you think of it?
 If not – does my review inspire or ‘out-spire’ you to read it?
 I’d love to know your opinion.
 Please comment below.